wangziqi2013/wangziqi2013.github.io/_posts/2019-08-25-a-novel-register-renaing-technique-for-ooo-processors.markdown

 3. The paper did not say how the beginning of the "redefinition-reuse" chain is started.
 We need to detect the beginning of such sequence and determine the length of the chain to allocate a physical register from the checkpointed area.
-We also need to detect whether an instruction continues the chain by: (1) reading one of the previously defined physical register; and (2) defining a new register which is predicted to be not
+We also need to detect whether an instruction continues the chain by: (1) reading one of the previously defined physical register; and (2) defining a new register which is predicted to be only reused once.
+The paper apparently did not mention how (1) is satisfied.
+And also if (2) is not satisfied, the chain will stop expanding.

 This paper proposes a new register renaming algorithm which takes advatage of the observation that some values are only used once after they are produced.
 In traditional register renaming algorithms, a new physical register is always allocated